MicrosoftDocs/Viva/Viva/glint/people-page.md

 1. Select  **Login As**.

-1. The dashboard indicates “You're logged in as  `<other person name>`.
+1. The dashboard indicates “You're logged in as  `<other person name>`."

 To return to your own account, select  **Return to your account**.